Grinch: In popular culture

+Since 2024, McDonald's has sold a Grinch-themed meal only in Canada, usually with Dill Pickle McShaker fries, "Who-Hash bites" which are tiny tater tots, and mismatched socks.

+In June 2026, Heritage Auctions celebrated Grinch's 60th anniversary by auctioning assemblies of artwork from Dr. Seuss’ How the Grinch Stole Christmas.

 In politics

-Multiple politicians in the United Kingdom and United States have been compared to the Grinch, often due to accusations that they will 'steal' Christmas.
+Multiple politicians in the United Kingdom and the United States have been compared to the Grinch, often due to accusations that they will "steal" Christmas.

-Sean Hannity and Laura Ingraham described President of the United States Joe Biden as "the Grinch Who Stole Christmas" on Fox News in 2021, criticising him for delays in the supply chain for US imports.
+Sean Hannity and Laura Ingraham described then-president Joe Biden as "the Grinch Who Stole Christmas" on Fox News in 2021, criticizing him for delays in the supply chain for US imports.

-Mick Lynch, head of the UK's National Union of Rail, Maritime and Transport Workers, was compared to the Grinch from November to December 2022 in media coverage of the ongoing railway strikes by the union.
+Mick Lynch, former head of the UK's National Union of Rail, Maritime and Transport Workers, was compared to the Grinch from November to December 2022 in media coverage of the ongoing railway strikes by the union.
 Tabloid newspaper Metro as well as Prime Minister Rishi Sunak likened him to the Grinch and accused him of wanting to "steal Christmas".
 Lynch retorted that "I'm not the Grinch, I'm a trade union official and I'm determined to get a deal."

-In December 2023, lawyers for Donald Trump called Special counsel Jack Smith a Grinch in a court filing in response to Smith's request for an expedited appeal on whether Trump could claim presidential immunity.
-The filing directly quoted How the Grinch Stole Christmas!, arguing that if the US Court of Appeals for the District of Columbia Circuit did not rule against Smith's request, it "would make President Trump’s opening brief due the day after Christmas.
+In December 2023, lawyers for Donald Trump called special counsel Jack Smith a Grinch in a court filing in response to Smith's request for an expedited appeal on whether Trump could claim presidential immunity.
+The filing directly quoted How the Grinch Stole Christmas!, arguing that if the US Court of Appeals for the District of Columbia Circuit did not rule against Smith's request, it "would make President Trump's opening brief due the day after Christmas.
 This proposed schedule would require attorneys and support staff to work round-the-clock through the holidays, inevitably disrupting family and travel plans.
-It is as if the Special Counsel ‘growled, with his Grinch fingers nervously drumming, “I must find some way to keep Christmas from coming. … But how?"'"
+It is as if the Special Counsel 'growled, with his Grinch fingers nervously drumming, "I must find some way to keep Christmas from coming. … But how?"'"